Spring Cleanup Map Glenwood Springs Cancels 2021 Spring Clean Up, Offers Landfill Vouchers

 Air cylinders or gas tanks

-*** There will be a Household Hazardous Waste Collection Day on April 27, 2019.
-Please call, 945-5375 for additional information and to make an appointment for Hazardous Waste Collection Day on or after April 15.
+*** There will be a Household Hazardous Waste Collection Day scheduled.
+Please call 945-5375 for additional information and to make an appointment for Hazardous Waste Collection Day.

 How do I report a violation?